Cynthia-Motaung/cynthiamotaung/README.md

     - **Favicon**: Replace `assets/logo.png` with your own favicon.

 3.  **Contact Form:**
-    - The form is set up to work with Netlify Forms out of the box.
-If you deploy to Netlify, it should work automatically.
+    - The form is set up to work with Formspree out of the box.
+If you have an account.
     - If you use a different hosting provider, you will need to change the form's `action` attribute and potentially update the JavaScript submission logic in `script.js`.

 ---

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+No License

 ---